What It’s About

 Being a Man Who Has Had Unwanted or Abusive Sexual Experiences

-For the vast majority of boys and men, it feels shameful to have experiences that totally conflict with how males are supposed to be.
+For the vast majority of boys and men, it feels shameful to have experiences that totally conflict with how males are told from an early age that they’re supposed to be in order to be considered a ‘real man.”.
+Boys are told:…

 - Males are not supposed to be dominated, let alone victims, especially sexually.